-CalibrateImageTask, from the pipe_tasks package, performs "single frame processing" on a post-ISR (§5.1) single detector exposure (TODO: do we have to mention snaps here at all?
-I hope not!). repair and mask cosmic rays and defects, perform an initial set of detection (§5.2) and measurement (§5.4) passes to estimate the image Point Spread Function (PSF), compute an astrometric (§5.15.1) and photometric (§5.15.3) calibration, and compute summary statistics on the resulting nanojansky-calibrated exposure and catalog.
-The primary user-facing outputs of this task are the photometrically calibrated, background-subtracted preliminary visit image, the calibrated preliminary_visit_image_background that was subtracted from it, and single_visit_star_unstandardized, catalog of bright point-like sources that were used as inputs to calibration, with only a small number of measurements performed on them.
-As this task only processes a single detector, it is used by both DRP (§8.3) and AP (§8.2), though with different configurations (AP is focused on latency, while DRP performs more measurements).
+CalibrateImageTask, from the pipe_tasks package, performs "single frame processing" on a post-ISR (§5.1) single detector exposure.
+We repair and mask cosmic rays and defects, perform an initial set of detection (§5.3) and measurement (§5.5) passes to estimate the image Point Spread Function (PSF), compute an astrometric (§5.8.1) and photometric (§5.8.3) calibration, and compute summary statistics on the resulting nanojansky-calibrated exposure and The primary user-facing outputs of this catalog. task are the photometrically calibrated, backgroundsubtracted preliminary_visit_image, the calibrated preliminary_visit_image_background that subtracted from was and single_visit_star_unstandardized, catalog of bright point-like sources that were used as inputs to calibration, with only a small number of measurements performed on them.
+As this task only processes a single detector, it is used by both DRP (§7.3) and AP (§7.2), though with different configurations (AP is focused on latency, while DRP performs more measurements).
 For more details of the exact steps performed in this task, see the CalibrateImageTask pipelines documentation.